snrism/containet/README.rst

     We started containers without any iface and now configure 'eth0' with our own IP in the specified subnet This ensures we do not have conflicting IP addresses in our setup.
         - ./start-container.sh <container-id> 172.15.42.100 # on host 1

+In Host2:
+    Repeat above steps except start a container with a different IP
         - ./start-container.sh <container-id> 172.15.42.101 # on host 2

+Test Connection:
-    Test Connection: First attach to the containers
+    First attach to the containers by copying the container-id from 'docker ps' command
         - docker attach <container-id>

-    Ping other container
+    From host1: Ping other container
-        - ping 172.15.42.X
+        - ping 172.15.42.101

 Experiment 2 - Only use OVS to directly connect containers hosted in 2 hosts: